alphagov/accessibility-personas/README.md

 These pages include:

-* Documentation how to set up Chromebooks with 7 accessibility profiles
+* Documentation how to set up devices or browsers with 7 accessibility profiles
 * Basic introduction to personas with help how to use certain features
 * Quick training tasks for each persona